Coby White

-Alec Jacoby "Coby" White (born February 16, 2000) is an American professional basketball player for the Chicago Bulls of the National Basketball Association (NBA).
+Alec Jacoby "Coby" White (born February 16, 2000) is an American professional basketball player for the Charlotte Hornets of the National Basketball Association (NBA).
 He played college basketball for the North Carolina Tar Heels.
 White was a top high school player in North Carolina, finishing his career as the top prep scorer in state history.
-After being selected by the Bulls in the first round of the 2019 NBA draft with the seventh overall pick, he was named to the NBA All-Rookie Second Team in 2020.
+After being selected by the Chicago Bulls in the first round of the 2019 NBA draft with the seventh overall pick, he was named to the NBA All-Rookie Second Team in 2020.
 In 2024, White finished second in NBA Most Improved Player award behind Tyrese Maxey.

 High school career

 White, a 6'4" combo guard, played high school basketball at the Greenfield School in Wilson, North Carolina.
 He scored 3,573 points over his four-year career, becoming the all-time leading scorer in North Carolina high school basketball history, a record previously held by JamesOn Curry.
+He was named North Carolina Gatorade Player of the Year in both his junior and senior seasons.
 At the close of his senior season, White was named North Carolina Mr. Basketball as the state's top high school player.
 White was also awarded the 2018 USA Today's North Carolina Player of the Year.
 He was named to the 2018 McDonald's All-American Game alongside fellow UNC signee Nassir Little.
 White also was nominated to the MaxPreps All-America first team.

 During the summer after graduating, White was named to the United States U18 National team to compete in the 2018 FIBA Under-18 Americas Championship in Canada.
 White helped lead the team to a gold medal as the team's top scorer, earning all-tournament honors.